Adam and Anne Amory Parry lecture

-The inaugural lecture will be given on March 28, 2013 at 5 pm by Joseph Russo (Yale 1962), Audrey and John Dusseau Emeritus Professor of Humanities and Classics, Haverford College.
-His cv., and many of his articles, are linked here.
+The inaugural lecture was held in March 2013 by Joseph Russo (Yale 1962), Audrey and John Dusseau Emeritus Professor of Humanities and Classics, Haverford College.

 Above Alex Loney, Joe Russo, and Egbert Bakker after the inaugural lecture.